 If an emergency repair is required (and if you can’t access a computer), let your Porter know.

-If you have a Wi-Fi signal problem in your room you can report it online.
-You can still access the wired ResNet service by using a cable to connect the network socket on your computer to the network point on the wall, then open your web browser and follow the on-screen guidance.
-You cannot connect a wireless access point, hub, switch or router to the network in your room unless the University has granted you permission as an exceptional case.
+Please note that you cannot connect a wireless access point, hub, switch or router to the network in your room unless the University has granted you permission as an exceptional case.

 Television, TV licences and online content